You are here: Home › 2020 Inspection Tour General Information and Forms

 All horses must be pre-enrolled and all fees must be paid in advance as entries are not taken on inspection day.
 The deadlines have been set a little earlier this year in order to permit the central office staff to process entries in a timely manner.
 This year there are five deadlines for mare and foal entries without incurring a $50.00 late fee.
 Entries must be postmarked as noted above.

 Please note that all non-Hanoverian warmblood mare pedigrees must be submitted to the AHS Central Office for pre-approval.
 Copies of registration papers may be emailed to the office at firstname.lastname@example.org or faxed to (859) 255-8467.
 When faxing, be certain to include a contact number so we may call you with an answer regarding your mares eligibility.

-2017 AHS/ARS Stallion Entry Form Stallion pedigrees MUST have been pre-approved by the AHS and the German Verband.
-Please contact AHS Executive Director Hugh Bellis-Jones at (859) 255-4141 for additional information, including x-ray requirements.
+2020 AHS/ARS Stallion Entry Form - Stallion pedigrees MUST have been pre-approved by the AHS and the German Verband.
+Please contact the AHS office at (859) 255-4141 for addition information, including x-ray requirements.

-2017 AHS/ARS Yearling/Two-Year-Old Futurity Enrollment Form - Complete and mail or fax to AHS Office.
+2020 AHS/ARS Yearling/Two-Year-Old Futurity Enrollment Form - Complete and mail or fax to AHS Office.
 Registration is open to all AHS-registered yearling colts and fillies and two-year-old colts and fillies.
-The cost is $29 to participate, $39 if you wish to list your horse for sale in the Hanoverian Marketplace.
+The cost is $45 to participate.
 Horses will be judged using a scale from 1-100 on conformation/type, movement and legs. $3,000 will be shared by the top five yearlings and top five two-year-olds at the conclusion of the inspection tour.

 2020 Inspection/Stabling Registration for the Site Host Stabling forms and payment must be sent directly to the site host.
 DO NOT send stabling forms or payment to the AHS Office.